microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 1: Setup to monitor Azure SQL Database**

-TODO: Do we have them setup Azure Alert Monitoring.
-I've tried this but it seems to lag when the problem actually happens.
-Chatting with Joe Sack about this.

 >**TIP**: To open a script file in the context of a database in SSMS, click on the database in Object Explorer and then use the File/Open menu in SSMS.

 - Launch SQL Server Management Studio (SSMS) and load a query *in the context of the database you deployed in Module 2* to monitor the Dynamic Management View (DMV) **sys.dm_exec_requests** from the script **sqlrequests.sql** which looks like the following: